-Every 1st and 3rd week of the month, she hosts Music in Bloom, on online concert that includes a combination of original music, covers of other songs of different genres, stories centered around the theme of each show and special guests who are doing their thing and living their Bloom.
+Every 1st and 3rd week of the month, she hosts Music in Bloom, on online concert that includes a combination of original music, song covers, stories centered around the theme of each show and musical guests who are doing their thing and living their Bloom.

-The show airs from 7 - 7:30 ET and can be seen on Facebook @LiveYourBloom and You Tube @Sharman Nittoli Music.
+The show airs from 7 - 7:30 ET and can be seen on Facebook @LiveYourBloom and on You Tube and Facebook @Sharman Nittoli Music.

 Replays are always available.

-7 pm EST on my Facebook Page and Youtube Channel below
+7 pm EST on Facebook and Youtube Channel below

 People are saying: